Dimm-ddr/loudlyproud/content/ru/books/grief-is-the-thing-with-feathers-dd3bbad5.md

 params:
   authors:
   - Max Porter
-  bookTitle: Grief Is The Thing With Feathers
+  book_title: Grief Is The Thing With Feathers
   book_description: In a London flat, two young boys face the unbearable sadness of
     their mother's sudden death.
 Their father, a Ted Hughes scholar and scruffy romantic, imagines a future of well-meaning visitors and emptiness.In this moment of despair